toddstoker/keap-api-sunset/readme.md

 - `data()->query('ContactGroup', ...)` with `['GroupName' => '%search%']`
 - LIKE searching to find tags containing a word or phrase

-**REST v2 Gap:**
-- ❌ Only supports exact name matching
+- Retrieving tags endpoint only supports exact name matches when filtering

-- Cannot search for tags by partial name
-- Must paginate through all tags and filter client-side
+**Workaround:** Must paginate through all tags and manually filter client-side

 **Impact:** Reduced search functionality for tag discovery